Request Access to Climatiqs data tool kit.

 • Provide guidance on selecting the right data for your use case

-• Offer insights on how to streamline CBAM-related emission calculations
+• Offer insights on how to streamline CBAM-related emissions calculations

 What is CBAM?

-The Carbon Border Adjustment Mechanism (CBAM) is a new EU regulation designed to reduce global greenhouse gas emissions by imposing a carbon-related expense on imported goods.
-These goods - currently cement, aluminum, iron and steel, fertilizers, hydrogen, and electricity - were chosen by the EU as they contribute significantly to greenhouse gas emissions during their production processes.
+The Carbon Border Adjustment Mechanism (CBAM) is a new EU regulation designed to reduce global greenhouse gas emissions by imposing a carbon-related expense on imports.
+These imports—currently cement, aluminum, iron and steel, fertilizers, hydrogen, and electricity—were chosen by the EU as they contribute significantly to greenhouse gas emissions during their production processes.

-CBAM also levels the market as high-carbon goods produced in the EU are already subject to a carbon-related expense via the Emissions Trading System (ETS).
+CBAM also levels the market: high-carbon goods produced in the EU are already subject to a carbon-related cost via the Emissions Trading System (ETS).

-Given their high-carbon nature, CBAM goods could form a significant part of your total greenhouse gas emissions and may have major financial consequences for your organization.
+Given their high-carbon nature, imports subject to CBAM could form a significant part of your total greenhouse gas emissions and may have major financial consequences for your organization.

 • Starting 1st October 2023: Importers must prepare quarterly reports detailing goods imported, their production methods and other supporting data, and associated emissions.

-• 31st January 2024: First Report Deadline - the initial report is due, covering imports from Q4 2023.
+• 31st January 2024: First reporting deadline for Q4 2023.
 Companies may modify the report if needed until 31st July.

-• Until 30th June 2024: Simplified reporting period - firms may use default values rather than actual data from suppliers in reporting.
+• 30th June 2024: Simplified reporting period ends.
+Until this date, firms were allowed to use default values rather than actual data from suppliers in reporting.

-• Until 31st December 2025: Transition Period - firms must report but do not have to buy carbon certificates.
+• 31st December 2025: End of the transition period.
+Until this date, firms must report but do not have to buy CBAM carbon certificates.

-• From 2026: Financial Phase - businesses must purchase and surrender CBAM certificates to cover the carbon cost of imports.
+• From 2026: The definitive system begins.
+Businesses must purchase and submit CBAM certificates to cover the carbon cost of imports.
 Non-compliance can result in significant fines.

 There are three basic steps: